tonyofrancis/Dispatcher/README.md

 ```
 ### Understanding how DispatchQueue Works

 Now that you have seen many of library’s features, it is time to give you a short summary about how it really works.
-You can skip this section and head to the following section on how to add DispatchQueue to your java projects.
+You can skip this section and head to the following section on how to add DispatchQueue to your Android and Java projects.

 ![alt text](https://cdn-images-1.medium.com/max/800/1*C8xQEB-0U35MbDQ1W6Pq5g.png "Simple Dispatch Diagram")